 Children devise unconscious strategies to stay emotionally safe…

 Somehow, you survived.
-Your childhood self came up with a strategy for as much emotional safety as you could create.
+Your childhood self came up with a way to protect you and to gain as much emotional safety as you could.

 But what happens when you become an adult?